-c) Conflict with any applicable habitat
+C) Conflict with any applicable habitat

 conservation plan or natural \boxtimes

 community conservation plan?

 Refer to IV above.
-The project is located within a developed single-family residential area that is zoned for single-family residential development.
-In addition, the project would not conflict with any applicable habitat conservation plan or natural community conservation plan, or with the City's Multiple Species Conservation Program (MSCP) Subarea Plan, in that the site is not within or adjacent to the Multi-Habitat Planning Area (MHPA).
-Therefore, impacts would be less than significant and no mitigation measures are required.
+The project is located within a partially developed residential neighborhood that is zoned for residential development.
+In addition, the project would not conflict with any applicable habitat conservation plan or natural community conservation plan, or with the City's Multiple Species Conservation Plan (MSCP), in that the site is not located within or adjacent to the MHPA.
+No significant impacts would occur, and no mitigation measures are required.